Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Extension to observable measurements

 whose expectation values are

 where the matrix $O_{[M]}:= \left(\braket{E_k | O | E_{k'}}\right)_{k,k'\in[M]}$ is written in the Hamiltonian eigenstate basis.
 In the second equality, we use the fact that $t_n,t'_n$ are independent random variables.
-If we use the truncated Gaussian density distribution, in \cref{eq:exp_go} the third equal sign should be instead an approximately equal sign.
+If we use the Gaussian density distribution {without truncation}, in \cref{eq:exp_go} the {approximately equal sign should be instead an equal sign}.

 Let us focus on degenerate dominant eigenstates located at $\theta_i$ given by \cref{alg:QFAMES} with multiplicity $m_i$.
 Recall that we have obtained the SVD $G(\theta_i) = U_i \Sigma_i V_i^{\dagger}$, and can thus restrict the matrices $G(\theta_i)$ and $G^{O}(\theta_i)$ to the large singular value subspace with cutoff threshold $\tau$: